zio/zio/docs/reference/core/runtime.md

 }
 ```

 We don't usually use this method to run our effects.
-One of the use cases of this method is when we are integrating the legacy (non-effectful code) with the ZIO effect.
-It also helps us to refactor a large legacy code base into a ZIO effect gradually; Assume we have decided to refactor a component in the middle of a legacy code and rewrite that with ZIO.
-We can start rewriting that component with the ZIO effect and then integrate that component with the existing code base, using the `unsafeRun` function.
+One of the use cases of this method is when we are integrating legacy (non-effectful) code with the ZIO effect.
+It helps us to refactor a large legacy code base into a ZIO effect gradually: assume we have decided to refactor a component in the middle of an application and rewrite that with ZIO.
+We can start rewriting that component with the ZIO effect and then integrate that component with the existing code base using the `unsafe.run` function.

 ## Default Runtime

 ZIO contains a default runtime called `Runtime.default` designed to work well for mainstream usage.
-It is already implemented as below:
+It is implemented as below:

 ```scala
 object Runtime {